Scott Bradner - resume

 CONSULTING

 Consultant on network design, management and security to educational institutions, Federal agencies, international telecommunications enterprises and commercial organizations ranging from Fortune 500 companies to small businesses, 1989 to present.
-Served as an Expert Witness in the Communications Decency Act challenge in the U.S. Federal court and in a number of patent cases.
+Served as an Expert Witness in a number of legal cases including the Communications Decency Act challenge in the U.S. Federal court.

 PATENTS: